batpartners/batpartners.github.io/en/_posts/2024-12-23-RobotTool-ABBRobot.md

 # Description

-* This is a component for managing ABB industrial robots.
-Users can select the applicable industrial robot and apply it to the simulation.
+* A component used to manage ABB industrial robots.
+It allows users to select a specific robot model from 25 supported ABB types and apply the selected model to the simulation environment.

 <p align="center">  <img src="/assets/images/ABBRobot.png" align="center" width="32%"></p>